-Connective tissue is one of the four basic types of tissues systems present inside an animal body.
+Connective tissue is one of the four basic types of tissue systems present inside an animal body.
 It is developed from the mesoderm of the embryo.
 The connective tissue function is as the name suggests to connect different parts of the body and hold them as one unit.
 Hence, the connective tissue is found in between other tissue systems as well including specialised systems such as the nervous system.
 The cell types of connective tissue examples include fibroblasts, macrophages, mast cells, leukocytes, and adipocytes.

 Define Connective Tissue